 - Creating a foundation of an online presence ideal for investing in paid advertising - such as Google Adwords - at a later date.

-Essentially, you are trying to grow an awareness of your brand and Products organically.
+Essentially, you are trying to grow awareness of your brand and products organically.
 ‘Organically’ means that you will gain interest, follows, reviews, and interaction on the different social media platforms over time without investing any money into paid advertising; this will then naturally populate the internet with lots of links back to your EKM online shop.

 Identifying your customers

 Before you begin to sketch up your Social Media Strategy, it’s important that you identify your own customers - they’re the target market for your Products, and anything you publish on social media should appeal to them.
 Get yourself a pen and paper and you can begin to create your Social Media Strategy.